Who are we. Why are we here. Why have we filled your car with Jello.

 Q. I heard you guys had a convention?

 A. We did!
-With the help of some of our friends, the Nerd & Tie Expo took place September 23-25 in to Eau Claire, WI.
+With the help of some of our friends, the Nerd & Tie Expo took place September 23-25, 2016 in to Eau Claire, WI.
+Unfortunately due to a litany of issues (including the venue getting torn down) we didn’t schedule a second one.
 Will we run another one?
 We haven’t decided yet.

 Q. I have a question you didn’t answer!